-Standard Reviewed N/A Satisfactory Not Satisfactory D.1 The course evaluation/criteria/course grading policy is stated clearly on each syllabus.
-X D.2 Course-level assessments (those that can be delivered) measure the stated learning objectives and are consistent with course activities and resources.
-X D.3 Specific and descriptive criteria are provided for the evaluation of students' work and participation and are tied to the course grading policy.
-X D.4 The assessment instruments (that can be delivered) are sequenced, varied, and appropriate to the content being assessed.
-X
+Standard Reviewed N/ Satisfactory Not А Satisfactory D.1 The course evaluation/criteria/course grading policy Х is stated clearly on each syllabus.
+D.2 Course-level assessments (those that can be delivered) X measure the stated learning objectives and are consistent with course activities and resources.
+D.3 Specific and descriptive criteria are provided for the Х evaluation of students' work and participation and are tied to the course grading policy.
+D.4 The assessment instruments (that can be delivered) X are sequenced, varied, and appropriate to the content being assessed.

-D.1 - Yes.
-Grading is based on passing the Microsoft Excel 2013 Certification.

-D.2 - N/A. This is delivered as a capstone course certification exam.

-D.3 - The reviewer did not find any specific or descriptive criteria that was provided for the evaluation of student work and no visual representation of how the course work ties into the grading policy.
-(Other than successfully passing the capstone exam.)
-As mentioned previously, this could be solved with a simple outline listing each assignment, the due date, and total points possible.
-In order to encourage students, especially in this particular field, it would be best practice to encourage them by listing assignments and due dates early so students are prepared for their learning.
+- D.1 Yes.
+Grading criteria is clearly expressed and a scale is provided. - D.2 Yes.
+The course assessments appear to measure the stated objectives.
+However, this Reviewer recommends high-order assessment strategies. eg, something approximating authentic assessment and fewer lower order T/F and MC. - D.3 The reviewer did not find any specific or descriptive criteria that was provided for the evaluation of student work and no visual representation of how the course work ties into the grading policy.
+As mentioned previously, this could be solved with a simple outline listing each assignment, the due date, total points possible, and alignment to the learning outcomes.
+In order to encourage students, especially in this particular field, it would be best practice to encourage them by listing assignments and due dates early so students are prepared for their learning. - D.4 The Reviewer found that the assessment strategies eg projects, quizzes, assignment et. al. were adequately sequenced and varied.